 Trust the Professionals at The Harding Group

 Unlike other accounting firms, The Harding Group, located in Annapolis, MD, will never charge you for emails or phone calls and will strive for open communication with our clients.
-Whether you are interested in business advising, tax preparation, bookkeeping and accounting, payroll services, QuickBooks training, or retirement planning, we have the expertise and years of experience to help.
+Whether you are interested in business advising, tax preparation, bookkeeping and accounting, payroll services, Training + support for QuickBooks, or retirement planning, we have the expertise and years of experience to help.
 We serve clients in Annapolis, Anne Arundel County, Baltimore, Severna Park, and Columbia.
 If you are ready to take the stress out of taxes, contact us online or give us a call at (410) 573-9991 for a free consultation.
 For more tax tips, follow us on Facebook, Twitter, Google+, YouTube, and LinkedIn.